scramjetorg/transform-hub/README.md

 ## Docker commands :whale:

-During development some artifact may be left over in docker, here's how to clean them:
+During development, some artifacts may be leftover in docker.
+See how to clean them:

 ```bash
 docker ps                      # list containers